breadfan18/jsCodingProblems/README.md

 Using the ... spread operator so that we can consume any number of objects as parameters In a for loop, started iteration with i = 1.
 We want to skip index 0, because we want to merge all the objects starting from the second object to the first one.
-Inside the loop, used the Object.assign() method to merge all properties from the second object onwards to the first object This way automatically ensures that if there's already a key in the first object, then the value is updated to the later values from the later parameters.
+Inside the loop, used the Object.assign(target, source) method to merge all properties from the second object onwards to the first object
+This way automatically ensures that if there's already a key in the first object, then the value is updated to the later values from the later parameters.
 */
 function mergeObjects(...objects) {